Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ### Vector Addition with AIE API

-Using the high-level APIs on an AI engine, it looks something like this:
+Using the high-level APIs on an AI engine is similar to the following:

 #### vadd_aie.cpp